gatsbyjs/gatsby/docs/docs/remark-ast.md

 ## Setting up a plugin

-For example, we are going to create a plugin that colors all top level headings in the markdown with the color purple.
+For example, we are going to create a plugin that colors all top-level headings in the markdown with the color purple.

 First create a local plugin by adding a `plugins` folder in your site and generating a package.json file for it.
 As well, create an index.js file.
 In this file, it will export a single function.